One thing I learned early on after switching to real food, is that it requires a lot more time in the kitchen.

 It seems really convenient to grab an already cooked rotisserie chicken off the rack at the checkout line.
 But honestly, you aren’t getting the most bang for your buck.

 Most rotisserie chickens are very small (3-4lbs) and often coated in less than desirable seasonings.
 A whole chicken in the slow cooker is much more cost effective.
+(Or make it in the Instant Pot or in the oven.)
 You can get bigger birds and stretch the meat to make more meals.

 Here are over 30 meals to make with rotisserie chicken.